CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   10. AUTOMATED TESTING AND DEPLOYMENTS

-  We chose to use <Include testing tool> for unit testing as it ensures logic is working as expected and regressions do not creep in.
-For functional tests, we used Webtest in order to simulate real user interactions with the website, which allowed us to incorporate test feedback reducing the burden on the test team.
+  We chose to use Mocha and Chai for unit testing as it ensures logic is working as expected and regressions do not creep in.

   [x] Create automated tests that verify all user-facing functionality